Seneca-CDOT/plumadriver/README.md

 The project is still in the development stage.

 ## Objective
 The goal of this project is to provide an automation tool for jsdom in order to load test web applications without the overhead of modern web browsers.
-An extension to [Selenium WebDriver](https://github.com/SeleniumHQ/selenium) is being developed alongside plumadriver
+An extension to [Selenium WebDriver](https://github.com/SeleniumHQ/selenium) is being developed alongside plumadriver.
+Note that this extension was created for this project and is not part of the official Selenium WebDriver build.

 ## Implemented Endpoints